Thenlie/Streamability/docs/contribution-guidelines.md

 npm test <test-name>
 ```

 These tests will be run on each commit.
-See [#Work-in-Progress] if you would like to bypass this behavior.
+See [work in progress commits](#work-in-progress-commits) if you would like to bypass this behavior.